elenastagg/elenastagg.github.io/README.md

-# Jekyll Resume Theme
+## Elena Stagg Portfolio Site with Jekyll Theme

-This is a portfolio website using the a Jekyll theme
+# This is a portfolio website using the Jekyll theme "Jekyll Resume" from [Nathan Randecker](https://github.com/nrandecker)

 # Stack